 Add this into your content strategy template, so you’re clear on who does what from the get-go.

-8. Develop Content Workflows and Processes
+8. Develop Content Workflows & Processes

-Create a task-based workflow of what you need to complete and assign the person who does it.
+With repeating processes, such as blog posts or creating videos, create a task-based workflow of what you need to complete and assign the person who does it.
 Use that as your template when you need to repeat the project again.

 Similarly, have a process for editorial ideas.
-Gathering input from your entire team helps you cherry pick the best content ideas, but it’s hard to control them when ideas are whizzing around in your inbox.
+Gathering input from your entire team helps you cherry-pick the best content ideas, but it’s hard to control them when ideas are whizzing around in your inbox.

 This is arguably the best method for focusing your efforts on the most effective work — something the stakeholders should appreciate when it comes to pitching your strategy to them.